Why should you think about changing course towards a product-led growth strategy?

 How can you reduce your TTV?

-By implementing a solid onboarding experience and having good UX.
+Implementing a solid onboarding experience and good UX accelerates the user journey.

 Set sail for PLG